Thorium-based nuclear power: Fuel fabrication

-Firstly, the individual dioxides which comprise the fuel are powderized.
+Firstly, the individual dioxides which compose the fuel are powderized.
 These powders are then doped to limit radioactivity, as well as enhancing their sinterability.
 The varying powders are then mixed/milled together to form a homogenous powder, which is then compacted into the pellets to be used as fuel.

 Reactor types

 According to the World Nuclear Association, seven types of reactors can use thorium fuel.
 Six have entered into service at some point: